inpsyde/logzio-monolog/README.md

 | >= 2.0 | 1.x |

 * Monolog 1.x will be supported in this package in all versions of 0.x
-* Monolog 2.x will be
+* Monolog 2.x will be supported in this package in all versions of 1.x

 ## Installation